kfh/codec/README.md

 # codec

 A tiny Clojure library for encoding and decoding of numbers using base-62 as basis.
-Tough, the library is written in a generic way so it's pretty easy to extend with other bases if so desired.
+Though, the library is written in a generic way so it's pretty easy to extend with other bases if so desired.

 ## Usage